viamrobotics/docs/docs/tutorials/projects/guardian.md

 ## Program the Guardian

-With the guardian completely configured and the configuration tested, it's time to program the guardian to behave like a real guardian.
+With the guardian completely configured and the configuration tested, it's time to make the robot guardian behave like a "real" guardian by programming the person and pet detection, the lights, music, and the movement:
 The following sections walk you through each part of the code.

 The full code is available at [the end of the tutorials](#full-code).